Thursday, 30 March 2023

 We passengers crossed separately.

-This is a representation of Manco Capac welcoming us to the Lake
+This statue of Manco Capac welcomed us to the Lake

 Once across the Strait we headed across the Copacabana Peninsula to Copacabana where we eventually boarded a ferry which would take us to our island.
-There seemed to be quite some 'negotiating' going on (often) - I think we tourists are a captive market.
-We had a wander and took some pix in this popular holiday destination.
+There seemed to be quite some 'negotiating' going on (often) - we tourists are a captive, rather helpless market.
+While we waited we went for a stroll and took some pix of this popular holiday destination.

 This wee poppet captured my heart.